-MA, BA(Hons), FIDSHK
+PhD, MA, BA(Hons), FIDSHK

-Brian plays active roles in servicing professional and non profit organizations for instance three terms of services as vice presidents of Industrial Designers Society of Hong Kong (2011-13, 13-15, 15-17), panel for Deisgn Incubation Programme at 2015-17 (Hong Kong Design Centre), advisory committe for Hong Kong Smart Award since 2013 (Hong Kong Exporter's Association), and judges for various types of design competitions.
+I won numerous international design awards.
+I also play active roles in servicing design professional and non-profit organizations.
+I am awarded the outstanding contributions to the development of arts and culture in the Secretary for Home Affairs' Commendation Scheme 2018, The Government of the Hong Kong Special Administrative Region for my years of creative inputs in the capacities as curator and designer.
+I also serve as vice presidents of Industrial Designers Society of Hong Kong (2011-13, 13-15, 15-17), panel member for CreateSmart Initiative (by CreateHK), Design Incubation Programme (by Hong Kong Design Centre), the advisory committee for Hong Kong Smart Award from 2013-2017 (by Hong Kong Exporter's Association), and judges for various types of design competitions.

 My research anchors in concept prototyping and visual thinking amongst the transformation of people, material, culture, and social value.
 I have extensive experience in planning and facilitating collaborative/ participatory design workshops to explore insights on design for active ageing, lifestyle & material culture, sustainability, and methodologies on the development of interactive product and service system design.